rsonnenf/cs361_gram_mole_converter/README.md

     socket.send_json(request)
 ```

-The arguments of the function call includethe following:
+The arguments of the function call include the following:

 * `conversion_type` - the type of conversion to be made, i.e., "grams_to_moles" or "moles_to_grams".
 * `mass_value` - the number (and only the number) representing the mass to be converted of the substance